 In these regulations —

-deputy member means a person appointed pursuant to section 5(9) of the Act;
+deputy member means a person appointed pursuant to section 5(9A) to (9D) of the Act;

 the Act means the Library Board of Western Australia Act 1951, and any Act passed in amendment thereof or substitution therefor.

+[Regulation 2 amended: No. 19 of 2010 s.
+51.]

 3. Election of Chairman and Vice-Chairman

 (1) The annual election for the offices of Chairman and Vice-Chairman shall be conducted at the first meeting of the Board held on or after 1 December in each year.